small-logo

 • Insights & News

-Daimiris joined the firm from Winston’s summer associate program.
-Her international dispute resolution practice focuses on representing and advising financial institutions, public and private companies, not‑for‑profit organizations, States, and State‑owned entities in commercial and investment treaty arbitrations conducted under the rules of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the American Arbitration Association (AAA), and the International Centre for Dispute Resolution (ICDR).
+Daimiris joined the firm through Winston’s summer associate program.
+She has experience representing clients in both investment treaty and international commercial arbitrations conducted under the rules of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the American Arbitration Association (AAA), and the International Centre for Dispute Resolution (ICDR).
+Her practice also includes cross‑border litigation, investigations, and international trade matters, including compliance with U.S. sanctions, anti‑corruption and anti‑bribery laws, import regulations, and export controls.

 Key Matters